 $ an educational operating system implementation

-This project was very valuable in teaching me about how Operating Systems function and work.
-I found scheduling to be the most interesting part, as well as the part that I had the most fun writing.
-Not only did it help me become a better C programmer, it's primary value to me was in how it deepened my understanding of operating system concepts.
+PintOS is one of the most educational C projects I've done.
+I found scheduling to be the most interesting part, as well as the part I had the most fun writing.
+Not only did it help me become a better C programmer, its primary value was in how it deepened my understanding of operating system concepts.
+Writing a scheduler from scratch (including priority scheduling and aging) made OS concepts click in a way that lecture alone doesn't.
+Some key takeaways: